million1156/EdReady/README.md

 This is a small writeup about NROCPortal, EdReady, whatever you'd like to call it.

-If you are looking for the "source code" I am referencing, you can find it at `/src.js`.
+If you are looking for the "source code" I am referencing, you can find it [here](https://github.com/million1156/EdReady/blob/main/src.js).

-For the way I was able to determine all possible `nrocQuestionPlayer` "child functions", you can view `printChildren.js`.
+For the way I was able to determine all possible `nrocQuestionPlayer` "child functions", you can view [printChildren.js](https://github.com/million1156/EdReady/blob/main/printChildren.js).

 Enjoy! :)